perkeep/perkeep/doc/server-config.md

 # Low-level configuration {#lowlevel}

-You can specify a low-level configuration file to camlistored with the same `-configfile` option that is used to specify the simple mode configuration file.
+You can specify a low-level configuration file to perkeepd with the same `-configfile` option that is used to specify the simple mode configuration file.
 Perkeep tests for the presence of the `"handlerConfig": true` key/value pair to determine whether the configuration should be considered low-level.